If you’re in search of waterproof pergola roof ideas, there are a variety of options available to suit your budget.

 The only downside to metal or tin roofs is that they cannot be retracted and moved quickly to accommodate the sun’s movement or weather that may occur at an angle, such as sideways, rain, or snow.

 7. Roll Retractable Canopy

-It is important to make note that the structural design of roll retractable canopies is not suitable for heavy rain protection.
+It is essential to note that the structural design of roll retractable canopies is unsuitable for heavy rain protection.

 8. Corrugated / Flat Panels

-Continue Reading: Can Pergolas Actuall Block the Rain?
+Continue Reading: Can Pergolas Actually Block the Rain?

 If you can spend a little more, the louvered roof is an all-around winner that provides and retractable and fully closed function with good drainage.